Digital Accessibility in Software Procurement: An Introduction to VPATs

 - Demonstrating your organization’s commitment to inclusion and accessibility

-Let’s discuss the essentials including what VPATs are and why they are so helpful.
+Let’s discuss the essentials including what VPATs are and how and when to complete one.

 - Grow revenue.
 Brands are making diversity and inclusion, including digital accessibility, a business priority.
 According to a recent Forbes article, of the $80 billion spent globally on services and technologies to support design, up to $16 billion of that will be awarded based on a commitment to accessibility.